Murrilwane Wildlife Sanctuary

 Devil’s Pool is a natural pool that only appears during the dry season, when the flow of the Zambezi River decreases (usually from mid-September to early December).
 Only during this period, when the water level is calm, is it safe to enter the pool.

-The most remarkable thing about this pool is that Right on the edge of the waterfall you can swim right at the edge of the waterfall.
-There is a naturally formed rock ledge at the cliff’s edge, and because the water flow is gentle, you can safely approach the very brink of the falls without being swept over.
+What makes this pool truly remarkable is that Right at the edge of the waterfall you can swim right at the edge of the cliff.
+A naturally formed rock ledge keeps the water calm, allowing you to safely approach the edge of the falls without being swept over.

 The greatest appeal of Devil’s Pool lies in the extraordinary experiences it offers:

-• The thrill of swimming at the edge of a waterfall : You can enjoy the ultimate thrill of swimming safely right at the edge of a waterfall that drops hundreds of meters below.
+• The thrill of swimming over the edge of a waterfall : You can enjoy the ultimate thrill of swimming safely at the edge of a waterfall that drops hundreds of meters below.

-• Spectacular views : You can take in panoramic views of the Zambezi River, the surrounding savanna, and the Zimbabwean landscape beyond the falls.
+• Spectacular views : Take in panoramic views of the Zambezi River, the surrounding savanna, and the Zimbabwean landscape beyond the falls.

-• Guided Experiences : This activity is always conducted with experienced local guides, and life jackets are provided, so you can participate with peace of mind.
+• Guided Experience : This activity is always conducted with experienced local guides, and life jackets are provided, so you can participate with peace of mind.

-• Photogenic It is a popular spot featured in travel magazines and on social media around the world, also renowned for the striking photos you can take there.
+• Photogenic : It is a popular spot featured in travel magazines and on social media worldwide, famous for its striking photo opportunities.

-Access to Devil’s Pool is available Livingstone Island tour by booking the following tour.
-This tour includes:
+Access to Devil’s Pool is available by A Livingstone Island tour booking a tour.
+The tour includes:

-• From the upper Zambezi River Boat transfer
+• From the upper Zambezi River Boat travel

 • Landing on Livingstone Island